 The Special Collections & Archives Department will provide photocopies or scans of documents within its holdings for researchers when such reproduction can, in the staff's judgment, be performed without injury to the documents.
-A reproduction fee will apply.
+A reproduction fee may apply.
 It is the researcher's obligation to determine and satisfy copyright and other use restrictions (such as donor restrictions, privacy rights, publicity rights, licensing, and trademarks) when publishing or otherwise distributing materials found in the Department's collections.
 Possession of copies from the Department's holdings does not constitute permission to publish.

 The copyright law of the United States (Title 17, United States Code), governs the making of photocopies or other reproductions of copyrighted material.